 Here is an overview of all the forms and the process of how to submit them.

-The deadline to submit the Entry Form for any of the above categories is April 1, 2021.
+The deadline to submit the Entry Form for this year’s contest is April 1, 2021.

 Every person that worked on the film (crew), or involved in the creation of the art, has a voice, or acted in the film or art project (cast) needs to provide contact information, their T-shirt size, and accept the Directing Change Terms and Conditions (also referred to as the Release Form).
 You can begin and then save this form uncompleted for up to 30 days at a time.
 At the bottom of the form, you can click “Save and Continue Later”.
 Once you click this you will be presented with a link that you need to bookmark and with an option to enter your email to receive the link via email.
 We strongly recommend doing both, as there is no way for the Directing Change Team to provide you with your link after the fact.